Forest Grove, Oregon – Overview & Fast Facts

-Forest Grove, Oregon is a small, friendly town located near the Oregon Coast, and it’s a great place to call “home”.
+Forest Grove, Oregon is a small, friendly town located in the Willamette Valley, and it’s a great place to call “home”.
 Curious to learn more about this cozy little community?
 Read on, and get a basic overview of Forest Grove!

 Transport & Transit Infrastructure